-- Preside at all meetings and conduct meetings in the manner prescribed by the Board's policies; - Make all Board committee appointments;

-- Sign all papers and documents as required by law and as authorized by the action of the Board; and - Close Board meetings as prescribed by Idaho law.
+- Preside at all meetings and conduct meetings in the manner prescribed by the Board's policies - Make all Board Committee appointments - Sign all papers and documents as required by law and as authorized by the action of the Board - Close Board meetings a prescribed by Idaho law

-The Chairman is permitted to participate in all Board meetings in a manner equal to all other Board members, including the right to participate in debate and to vote.
-The Chairman may not make a motion, but may second motions.
+The Board Chairperson is permitted to participate in all Board meetings in a manner equal to all other Board members, including the right to participate in debate and to vote.
+The Chairperson may not make a motion, but may second motions.